Why support ICPCN?

-The ICPCN is the only international network of organisations and individuals working within all children’s palliative care services across the world.
-We believe that every life-limited child deserves a high standard of total care, wherever they live in the world.
+The ICPCN is the only international network of organisations and individuals working to actively develop children’s palliative care services across the world.

-The ICPCN improves access to palliative care around the world through providing distance and face to face training for those working with children with life-limiting and life-threatening conditions.
-The ICPCN also advocates at national and international levels for the inclusion of palliative care in healthcare systems.
+The ICPCN improves access to palliative care through providing free online and face to face training for those working with children with life-limiting and life-threatening conditions.
+We also advocate at national and international levels for the inclusion of palliative care in healthcare systems.

-How your donation will make a difference in the lives of children
+How your donation makes a difference in the lives of children

 Your donation will help ICPCN to: